exp0nge/light-novel-scraper/readme.md

 ## About

 A scrapper tool to grab contents of chapters of a light novel and store them as HTML files to read later.
 The script utilizes `Readability`, with a fallback of grabbing the `content-div`, to grab relevant text from a website and  `ebooklib` to generate a ePub if necessary.

+**Web API** utilizes Celery (with Redis).

 ## Usage

+* Local API

 The following will grab all the chapters from 31 to 53: